Aether drag hypothesis: Problems of complete aether dragging

-The speed at which the Earth goes round the Sun, v = 30 km/s, and the speed of light is c = 299,792,458 m/s which gives $\alpha$ = 20.5 seconds of arc every six months.
-This amount of aberration is observed and this contradicts the complete aether drag hypothesis.

 Stokes' responses to those problems

 Stokes already in 1845 introduced some additional assumptions in order to bring his theory into accord with experimental results.
 To explain aberration, he assumed that his incompressible aether is irrotational as well, which would give, in connection with his specific model of aether drag, the correct law of aberration.
 To reproduce Fresnel's dragging coefficient (and therefore to explain the Fizeau experiment) he argued that the aether is completely dragged within a medium – i.e. the aether gets condensed when it enters the medium and rarefied when it leaves it again, which modifies the speed of the aether as well as that of light and leads to the same expression as Fresnel's.

 Even though Stokes' aberration theory was considered viable for some time, it had to be given up because Lorentz argued in 1886, that when the aether is incompressible as in Stokes' theory, and if the aether has the same normal component of velocity as the Earth, it would not have the same tangential component of velocity, so all conditions posed by Stokes cannot be fulfilled at the same time.